 Number of members of the Minimum number of attendants

 audience present on a floor required to be present on that floor

-1 - 100 One
+1 -100 One

-101 - 250 Two
+101- 250 Two

-251 - 500 Three
+251 -500 Three

-501 - 750 Four
+501-750 Four

-751 - 1000 Five
+751-1000 Five

 And one additional attendant for each additional 250 persons

-(or part thereof)
+(Or part thereof)

 - 86. Attendants shall not be engaged in any duties that would hinder the prompt discharge of their duties in the event of an emergency or entail their absence from the floor or auditorium where they are on duty. - 87.
 All attendants shall be readily identifiable to the audience (but this need not entail the wearing of a uniform). - 88.
 The premises shall not be used for a closely seated audience except in accordance with seating plan(s), a copy of which is available at the premises and shall be shown to any authorised person on request. - 89.
-No article shall be attached to the back of any seat which would reduce the clear width of seatways or cause a tripping hazard or obstruction.
+No article shall be attached to the back of any seat which would reduce the clear width of seat ways or cause a tripping hazard or obstruction. - 90.
+A copy of any certificate relating to the design, construction and loading of any temporary seating shall be kept available at the premises and shall be shown to any authorised person on request.

-- 90. A copy of any certificate relating to the design, construction and loading of any temporary seating shall be kept available at the premises and shall be shown to any authorised person on request. - 91.
-Sitting on floors shall not be permitted except where authorised in the premises licence or club premises certificate. - 92.
-Waiting or standing shall not be permitted except in areas designated in the premises licence or club premises certificate. - 93.
-In no circumstances shall anyone be permitted to - sit in any gangway; - stand or sit in front of any exit; or - stand or sit on any staircase including any landings. - 94.
-Except as authorised by the premises licence or club premises certificate, no drinks shall be sold to or be consumed by a closely seated audience except in plastic and paper containers. - 95.
+- 91. Sitting on floors shall not be permitted except were authorised in the Premises Licence or Club Premises Certificate. - 92.
+Waiting or standing shall not be permitted except in areas designated in the Premises Licence or Club PremisesCcertificate. - 93.
+In no circumstances shall anyone be permitted to - - Sit in any gangway. - Stand or sit in front of any exit; or - Stand or sit on any staircase including any landings. - 94.
+Except as authorised by the Premises Licence or Club Premises Certificate, no drinks shall be sold to or be consumed by a closely seated audience except in plastic and paper containers. - 95.
 Clothing or other objects shall not be placed over balcony rails or upon balcony fronts. - 96.
-Any special effects or mechanical installation shall be arranged and stored to minimise any risk to the safety of the audience, the performers and staff. - 97.
+Any special effects or mechanical installation shall be arranged and stored to minimise any risk to the safety of the audience, the performers, and staff. - 97.
 Except with the prior written approval of the Council, and subject to any conditions which may be attached to such approval, no special effects shall be used on the premises.